luky2110/luky-purple-hyprland-dots/README.md

 ```

 # Side notes

-Once you've figured out what your display names are, remember them or write them down.
-The names are correspondent to the slot of the GPU -> If you use the same cable and screen but plug it into a different HDMI/DP slot, the name will change.
-If you use the same slot but a different screen, the name should also still be the same.

 I would keep the Linux Mint GTK theme, since it has the best compatibility overall.
 Apps like file-roller do not work with most of the GTK themes I've tried.